 Visit our Facebook Page for Updates and our Live Worship and Meditation times.
 You do not need a Facebook account in order to view them.
-The video from worship on Sunday, July 5 is available here.
-A video of hymns and organ music from Wednesday, July 1 is available here and Saturday, July 4 is available here.
+The video from worship on Sunday, August 2 is available here.
+A video of hymns and organ music from Wednesday, July 29 is available here.

 Email News Updates include information about worship, online gatherings, and other resources for prayer and devotion.